 Because of the aperture used, this image has a shallow depth of field.
 It took about two hours to remove the CFA on this, my first, APS-C sized sensor.
 I can now do them much faster, having done many.

-I used a Nikon 50mm ƒ 1.2 @ 5.6, 1/10 sec, 100 ISO with the Sony-Nikon adaptor I made with ambient room light, which was a daylight balanced fluorescent tube.
+I used a Nikon 50mm ƒ 1.2 @ 5.6, 1/10 sec, 100 ISO with a Sony to Nikon adaptor that I made using ambient room light, which was a daylight balanced fluorescent tube.
 It was taken simply as a quick test, but I was very happy with the results.
 At this point I knew that I had the solution; this was a complete and clean conversion.
 I then had dreams of doing a full size sensor, and now have done many full frame sensors.